tobiasrausch/vc/annotation.md

 ## Variant Annotation

 Variant annotation and classification is a challenging process.
-You can

-* use transcript annotations from Ensembl, UCSC or RefSeq
+* you can use transcript annotations from Ensembl, UCSC or RefSeq
-* there is a long list of mutation prediction tools such as PolyPhen, MutationTaster or Sift
+* there is a long list of mutation damaging prediction tools such as PolyPhen, MutationTaster or Sift
-* you can annotate variants with allele frequency information from variation archives such as dbSNP, ExAC or gnomAD
+* you can annotate variants with allele frequency information from variation archives such as 1000 Genomes, ExAC or gnomAD
-* you can check the expression of genes in your studied tissue using GTEx.
+* you can check the expression of genes in your studied tissue using GTEx
+* you can prioritize mutations in genes that interact with known candidate genes of the disease using the [STRING database](https://string-db.org)
+* you can categorize known mutations into benign and pathogenic using ClinVar

 In the recent years a number of convenient pipelines have been developed that ease the annotation of variants with some of the above information.
 In this practical we will use [VEP](http://www.ensembl.org/info/docs/tools/vep/index.html) because it can be run directly online.
 We first dump all SNPs in a VEP compliant format which you can then copy and paste into the VEP application.
 Make sure you use the hg19/GRCh37 version available [here](http://grch37.ensembl.org/Homo_sapiens/Tools/VEP).